How was your Christmas!?

 - Next, add the harissa paste, grated ginger, spices, salt, and maple syrup.
 Cook for another 3 minutes, or until the onions start to caramelize.

 - Add the diced vegetables: zucchini, bell peppers, eggplant, and diced tomatoes with their juice.
-Add the dates if using.
+Add the drained chickpeas as well as the chopped dates.
 Give it a quick stir.
 Add the water and cover with a lid.

 - Cook covered for 30 to 40 minutes, or until the vegetables are soft.
 Let cool 10-15 minutes and taste to adjust seasonings if needed.